Thematic Analysis Software: How It Works & Why You Need It

-Thematic analysis software is autonomous, meaning:
+The best thematic analysis software is autonomous, meaning:

-- You don’t need to set up themes or categories in advance
+- You don’t need to set up themes or categories in advance,

-- You don’t need to train the algorithm — it learns on its own
+- You don’t need to train the algorithm — it learns on its own,

-- You can easily capture the “unknown unknowns” to identify themes you may not have spotted on your own
+- You can easily capture the “unknown unknowns” to identify themes you may not have spotted on your own.

 How does thematic analysis software work?